wp-pro-club/worker/readme.txt

 == Screenshots ==

 1. ManageWP dashboard with a thumbnail view of 20 websites
-2. Assign tags and stars to organize your websites
+2. Tags and stars help you organize your websites
 3. A summary of available updates and health of all your websites
-4. Track your website performance regularly, so you could know right away if something goes wrong with it
+4. Track your website performance regularly, so you could know right away if something goes wrong
-5. Managing plugins and themes is as easy with 100 websites as it's with 3 websites
+5. Managing plugins and themes is just as easy with 100 websites as with 3 websites
-6. Client Report is a customizable executive summary of everything you've done for your clients
+6. Client Report is an executive summary of everything you've done for your client
 7. Cloud backups with detailed information about each restore point
 8. Uptime Monitor logs up and down events, and notifies you via email and SMS
 9. Aside from being able to white label the ManageWP Worker plugin, you can also add a support form on the client's website